DOFLinx/docs/docs/parameters/11_The_Parameters.md

 , if you need anything else you will have been given that parameter value with your board.

+## `PIXELCADE_EXPLOSIONS_DISPLAYS=

+The default is LED if a LED display exists and LCD if there is a LCD and no LED display

+If you wanted to force the use of the LCD display when you have a LED and LCD then use PIXELCADE_EXPLOSIONS_DISPLAYS=LCD.
+If you have both LED and LCD and want both displays to be used then PIXELCADE_EXPLOSIONS_DISPLAYS=LED,LCD

 ## `PIXELCADE_GAME_START_HIGHSCORE=1/0`

 Default 0, can be left out of the INI